 The wisdom in prejudice

 The anti-democratic turn in liberalism has no shortage of scholarly antecedents to draw upon.
-A common core of recent political philosophy and political science—Christopher Achen and Larry Bartels’ Democracy for Realists, Jason Brennan’s Against Democracy, and Ilya Somin’s Democracy and Political Ignorance—is regularly cited in highbrow critiques of populism.
-A better guide to the complexities of democratic life, however, is Bryan Garsten’s 2006 defense of rhetoric and politics, Saving Persuasion.
-A political philosopher by trade, Garsten brings out the roots of today’s liberal ambivalence toward democratic politics.
+Recent work in political philosophy and political science—Christopher Achen and Larry Bartels’ Democracy for Realists, Jason Brennan’s Against Democracy, and Ilya Somin’s Democracy and Political Ignorance—forms the regular basis of highbrow critiques of populism.
+But better guide to the complexities of democratic life is Bryan Garsten’s 2006 defense of rhetoric and politics, Saving Persuasion.
+Garsten brings out the roots of today’s liberal ambivalence toward democratic politics.
 His chapters on Hobbes, Rousseau, and Kant make painfully clear the typically unspoken premises that guide Gopnik, Rauch, and Wittes.
 The canonical figures of early modernity cut to the core of our contemporary discontent with democracy.
-Democratic politics relies on the judgment of the people.
-But that judgment is so often commandeered by the demagogic forces of zealotry and factionalism.
+Democratic politics relies on the judgment of the people, but that judgment is so often commandeered by the demagogic forces of zealotry and factionalism.
 Few observers emerging from the horrors of Europe’s sectarian history could place much confidence in popular wisdom.
-The only solution, both Hobbes and his intellectual successors declare, is to alienate private judgment, to chain oneself to the public reason of the sovereign.
+The only solution, Hobbes and his intellectual successors declare, is to alienate private judgment, to chain oneself to the public reason of the sovereign.
 Individual citizens are too unreliable a ground to build a stable politics.
 Their private judgments must be restricted to the ever-shrinking confines of a private sphere.

 Rauch and Wittes rightly point to intermediary institutions as needed remedies, but they give no way to identify what those institutions are beyond not being democratic.
 Garsten provides a sounder point of departure: a commitment to deliberation and rhetoric.
 An obsession with voters’ ignorance leads many to minimize the role of these foundational democratic practices.
 But as Garsten reminds us, that impulse invariably proves counterproductive: